tlsnotary/docs-mdbook/research/ghash.typ

 and performance analysis.

 The following table gives an overview about the different protocols.
-For computing bandwidth costs and round counts of the protocols, we ignore setup costs of functionality $cal(F)_"ROLE"$ because it is used in every protocol either directly or indirectly via $cal(F)_"OLE"$.
+For computing bandwidth costs of the protocols, we ignore the bandwidth costs of random OTs for the functionality $cal(F)_"ROLE"$ because we already start with a sufficient number of pre-distributed random OTs from an OT extension.

 #align(center)[
   #table(